Create or Update the Business Central Client Secret (Azure + Paystand Dashboard)

 Step 1: Open the Business Central integration

-1. Sign in to the merchant Paystand Dashboard.
+1. Sign in to the merchant Paystand Dashboard as an Admin.

-1. In the left navigation menu, go to Integrations.
+2. In the left navigation, go to Integrations.

-1. Scroll to Microsoft Dynamics 365 Business Central in the integrations list.
+4. Scroll to Microsoft Dynamics 365 Business Central.

 __________________________________________________